More Border Info

 Disclaimer: This information is provided as a service to our visitors and no guarantee is made as to its completeness or correctness.
 All information should be independently verified with the relevant authorities.

-In most cases, duty-free items must be for personal or household use, such as a personal gift or clothes.
+In most cases, personal or household use, such as a personal gift or clothes, and the item is marked "made in Canada, the USA, or Mexico", or if there is no marking or labeling indicating that it was made somewhere other than Canada, the USA, or Mexico, you do not need to pay duties on those goods.
 Please refer to our page regarding eligible foods for a list of limitations and restrictions.

 As in the United States, some products are duty free if they are covered by the North America Free Trade Agreement.
 In this instance, they must be marked as having been made in the U.S. or Canada, or not stamped as having been made in any other country than the U.S. or Canada.